-Further details and options are described in the Confidential Security Target [35].
+Further details and options are described in the confidential Security Target [39].

-The TOE provides a real 16-bit CPU-architecture and is compatible to the Intel 80251 architecture.
+The TOE provides a real 16-bit CPU-architecture.
 The major components of the core system are the two CPUs (Central Processing Units), the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The two CPUs control each other in order to detect faults and serve by this for data integrity.
 The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
 The flexible memory concept consists of ROM- and Flash-memory as part of the non-volatile memory (NVM), respectively SOLID FLASHTM NVM.
 For the SOLID FLASHTM NVM the Unified Channel Programming (UCP) memory technology is used.